open-s4c/dice/doc/design.md

 The Pusbsub system in Dice differs from the standard definition of Pubsub (GoF design pattern) in several ways:

-- **Chains**: Subscribers are organized in callback chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order defined in the chain.
+- **Chains**: Subscribers are organized in handler chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order defined in the chain.
 - **Interruptions**: Event handlers can control whether the event is further propagated to subsequent handlers by returnig `PS_OK` to continue the chain or `PS_STOP_CHAIN` to interrupt it.
-- **Synchronous**: The publisher **blocks until all subscribers have handled the event or the chain has been interrupted.
+- **Synchronous**: The publisher **blocks** until all subscribers have handled the event or the chain has been interrupted.
+In fact, the thread executing the publish code also executes the subscription handlers, one by one.

 These three aspects allow Dice's Pubsub to build powerful patterns such as defining phases of computation, republishing events in other chains, realizing